Ports

 Click Save.

-Enable port
+Enable a port

 Private subnet, global router subnet